15 MOST demanded neighborhoods in Portland Oregon

 Essentially, we picked places where there’s a lot of real estate action due to the affordability and desirability of the neighborhood.

-So, if you want to know what those 15 most demanded neighborhoods are, then read on.
+So, if you want to know what those 15 most in demand neighborhoods are, then read on.

 15. Vancouver Lake

-Starting off in the number fifteen spot, Vancouver Lake has seen a ton of growth lately.
+Starting off in the number fifteen spot is Vancouver Lake of Washington state.
+Vancouver Lake has seen a ton of growth lately.
 This neighborhood is in a more industrial part of Vancouver.
 It’s definitely up-and-coming with lots of new developers building and giving it a ‘so fresh and so clean’ new look.

 The biggest selling point for buying a home in Vancouver Lake is the affordability of homes.
 You can get a killer deal on a home right now because the area is still improving.
 Buying a home there now could be a great investment because home values are set to rise considerably in the future.